YoungMahesh/syntax-notes/encryption.md

 # import on machine 2
 gpg --import public.pgp  # if you have imported private-key, public-key will be generated automatically gpg --import private.pgp
+# if error in importing private-key as follows:
+# gpg: key <public-key>: error sending to agent: Permission denied
+# gpg: error building skey array: Permission denied
+# gpg: error reading 'private.pgp': Permission denied
+# gpg: import from 'private.pgp' failed: Permission denied
+# then import as
+gpg --import --pinentry-mode loopback  private.pgp

+# gpg may not work immediately if you imported in newly created user-account, execute following command to make it work
+# you may encounter some error like: gpg: decryption failed: No secret key
+script /dev/null

 # -------------- enable trust -------------------------
 gpg --edit-key <KEY_ID>